A Special Part of Me: Song information

-The only cover on this album, "Love Won't Let Me Wait", was a number one R&B hit for Major Harris in 1975 that also reached number five pop, number 33 Easy Listening, and number 37 on the UK singles chart.
-The Harris record also earned Gold certification from the Recording Industry Association of America for selling one million units in the US.
+The only cover on this album, "Love Won't Let Me Wait", was a number one R&B hit for Major Harris in 1975.
 Additionally, the song "Love Never Felt So Good" was based on a demo track by pop singer Michael Jackson, recorded in 1983.
 The following year, writer Paul Anka gave Mathis permission to use the song, at which point Mathis recorded an R&B remix with revised lyrics by Anka and Kathleen Wakefield.
 The Jackson version was eventually leaked online in 2006, and received a proper release under Jackson's branding in 2014 as a part of his posthumous album Xscape.

 Personnel

 Original album

 From the liner notes for the original album: